By: Jennifer Schmidt

 Royal Die can now provide clean parts to customers and exceed their expectations in overall quality.
 We can quickly set the machine to wash a customer product, pack and ship.
 Royal Die will continue to be the change, modern manufacturing needs.

-How long did the research process take before deciding to add the DURR machine to Royal Die’s arsenal?
+How long did the research process take before deciding to add the DURR machine to Royal Power’s arsenal?

 We started in early in 2015 testing parts washing with a few aqueous wash suppliers.
 About mid-year we settled on a different process that met our requirements of being safe for our team, environmentally sound and easy to manage.
 We looked at several machine manufacturers with technologies that matched.
 We ran several more tests before the decision to move forward with Durr.
 We issued a PO mid-February of 2016 and Durr delivered at the end of the month.
 We commissioned the machine March 20, 2016.

 80% of DURR sales originate within businesses associated with the automotive industry.
-Did RDS consult with competing washing machine manufacturers?
+Did RPS consult with competing washing machine manufacturers?
 What sold you on the DURR?

 Throughout the search process, trials and commissioning, Durr stood out as the best choice for Royal Die.
 We tried to work with similar machine manufacturers to get parts clean in the same way.
 There wasn’t enough there to justify a purchase.